 The rules in small claims court are much less complicated than the rules in superior court, and you don't necessarily need a lawyer to make or defend a claim in small claims court.
-But the small claims court is limited to hearing cases involving claims of not more than $10,000.00 and is also more limited in the types of orders it can make.
+But the small claims court is limited to hearing cases involving claims of not more than $25,000.00 (not including interest or costs), or relating to property of a value of not more than $25 000.00, and is also more limited in the types of orders it can make.

 For detailed information as to what the small claims court can do and how you can represent yourself you can either call or visit your local small claims court, or use the attorney general's office's small claims court web site which includes links to electronic versions of the booklet "How to Make Small Claims Court Work for You", small claims court forms, and other helpful information.

 We can help you with your small claims court matters, either by having one of our lawyers or paralegals represent you or by assisting you to represent yourself.If you have a matter which is within the jurisdiction of the Small Claims Court, and want to discuss having us help you, please contact us and arrange a consultation with our paralegal or one of our lawyers.

 An appeal from a decision of a Small Claims Court is heard in the Superior Court.

 If your claim is one which can not be made in small claims court, it can most likely be brought in the Superior Court (some claims must be brought in the Federal Court - these cases usually involve a claim against the Federal Government or one of its departments or agencies).
 You can represent yourself in Superior Court, but the rules, forms and procedures are made with the fact that most litigants in the Superior Court are represented by lawyers.